Wwwwwjp/flight-cancel-delay-forecast/README.md

 ## Folder Structure

-- `code/` — all R scripts and code used in the project
+- `code/` — all scripts and code used in the project
 - `data/` — preprocessed and sample datasets used in modeling
 - `docs/` — documents such as the executive summary and technical report